This is a chronicle of how an ordinary-but-privileged American achieved financial independence. It’s a long read, so grab your coffee and settle in.

 If I did a good enough job in sharing my story, then you’d be left with more questions like:

 - Did you invest in things outside of the stock market?
-(Yes)
+(Yes, primarily crypto and alternative investments)

 I’ll be writing follow on guides to answer all those questions and more.
 To read more about financial freedom, join my newsletter and let’s talk money.